School Finder

 #6.
 MEDICAL AND HEALTH SERVICES MANAGERS

+This special type of manager is in charge of administering care to patients.
 Medical and health services managers keep hospitals and other medical centers running smoothly.
 Also, they manage patients and employees to ensure everyone gets adequate care.
-As a medical and health services manager, you need to pay close attention to detail.
-Plus, you should have excellent interpersonal skills.
-In the medical field, you will often interact with people who don’t want to be there.
-Because of this, your bedside manner needs to be comforting and approachable.
-The current unemployment rate for this position is a little over two percent.
-This is significantly lower than the national average.
-And job security for this role is quite good.
+As a medical and health services manager, you need to pay close attention to detail and have excellent interpersonal skills.
+An approachable bedside manner is important.

 #7.
 ELEMENTARY, MIDDLE, AND HIGH SCHOOL PRINCIPALS